The Next Cam Newton? Here's Why Ron Rivera Compares Malik Willis To Former MVP

 “This young man has a tremendous skill set,” Rivera said.
 “Will some of those things he does translate?
 Absolutely.
 Will there be some things he’ll have to learn and develop and grow on?
 Absolutely.
 But I can tell you I’ve had the opportunity to interview him.
 He’s a heck of a young man and he shows he’s got the football acumen you need to be successful in this league.”

 Willis did not run the 40 at the combine, but threw and looked the part of a capable starter.
-Whether or not that will be with Willis in a Commanders' uniform remains to be seen.
+Could that happen with Willis in a Commanders' uniform in late April?